tethysplatform/tethys/docs/tutorials/secure_map_services.rst

     </div>
     {% endblock %}

-Next, we need to add some custom JavaScript to handle the AOI form submission and send the request
+Next, we need to add some custom JavaScript to handle the AOI form submission and send the request.

-Open the `public/js` folder and create a new file named `aoi.js` and add the following code:
+Open the ``public/js`` folder and create a new file named ``aoi.js`` and add the following code:

 .. code-block:: javascript